-Our research and development costs consist primarily of manufacturing costs, preclinical and clinical study costs, personnel costs, the cost of obtaining and maintain our intellectual property portfolio, and the depreciation of assets used in research and development activities.
+Our research and development costs consist primarily of manufacturing costs, preclinical and clinical study costs, personnel costs, the cost of premises, the cost of obtaining and maintain our intellectual property portfolio, and the depreciation of assets used in research and development activities.
 Personnel costs consist of salaries, benefits and share-based payments.